 Gifts by Mail - make checks payable to, "ETSU Foundation" and mail to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614

 Gifts by Credit Card - make recurring or one-time payments by visiting our online giving form at www.etsu.edu/give or by using the ETSU App (download from the Apple Store and Google Play).

 Arrange for recurring debits or electronic funds transfer (EFT) from your account (monthly, quarterly, or annually) by printing and completing the EFT Authorization Form attaching a voided check, and sending to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614.

 Gifts by Payroll Deduction - arrange for recurring deductions from your ETSU pay.
-Complete the Payroll Deduction Form and send to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614.
+Complete the Payroll Deduction Form online.
+The form will be routed electronically and your deduction will start on the 10th of the following month.

 Double or even triple the amount of your gift by involving your employer.
 Find out if your employer matches gifts here: www.matchinggifts.com/etsu.